simoncrowe/ansible-raspberry-pi-dat/README.md

 #### 3. Server Modification

-You'll need to SSH into your pi to change the default Homebase configuration:
+You'll need to SSH into your pi to start the Homebase service:

 ```
 ssh pi@<hostname or IP address of pi>